 The learning journey

 I will gather stories from all continents of the world about individual learning journeys, radical learning architectures, communities, hubs, hackerspaces, rituals and neat tech tools.
 It will have charming characters going through breathtaking adventures.
 I will include some of my own stories of the past 12 years in building The Alternative University.
-I will put them all together into a master narrative that gets personal and subjective.
-Hollywood will come begging to make a movie :-).

 But the journey is more than a documentation for the book.
 It is a quest for inspiration, connection and my personal transformation, guided by questions like: How do the 7 billion people on Planet Earth live?
 What is important to them?
 How do these people get good at living life?
 What is the best ice cream in town?
 How can the 23.729 universities in the world help the two billion people under 20 to flourish and transform our world?
 What else is there and who else is there?
 What is possible next?